 Where does pregnancy anxiety come from?

 Part of the reason you feel different during pregnancy is because you are different.
 Carrying and growing another human being inside you puts immense stresses on the body.
-The balance of chemicals on your brain that control mood is not what is is under normal circumstances.
-Simply pretending that your emotional needs are unchanged by pregnancy makes no more sense than pretending your dietary needs are.
+Hormonal changes directly affect the chemical balance in your brain that controls and regulates emotions.

 Talking about anxiety